|Football fans can spend an afternoon behind the scenes at the Nou Camp Experience tour.|

 Review by: Tim Sansom

 Review: This was the second time that I had visited the Catalan capital but the first time that I had visited a foreign city on my own.
 The centre piece of the trip was the opportunity to watch FC Barcelona play Granada at Camp Nou.
-Back in 2011, I had enjoyed the Camp Nou experience.
+A few years ago I had enjoyed the Camp Nou experience.

 For a lowly supporter of a second grade English Championship team, I had never seen a stadium were the seats seemed to disappear into the sky.
 It was a jaw dropping experience, whipping me up into a football frenzy, making me promise myself that I would see a game at Camp Nou.
 It had taken two years and two months to realise this dream.
 Would the hype of 2011 match the reality of 2013?